GoogleCloudPlatform/cluster-health-scanner/README.md

 ##### `health_checks.HC_NAME.image`

-This section specifies information regarding the docker image for health check.
+This section specifies information regarding the Docker image for health check.

 - `health_checks.HC_NAME.image.repo`:
-  the base repo URL for the docker image for the health check.
+  the base repo URL for the Docker image for the health check.
 - `health_checks.HC_NAME.image.tag`:
-  the image tag for for the docker image for the health check.
+  the image tag for the Docker image for the health check.
 - `health_checks.HC_NAME.image.pull_policy`:
-  the pull policy for the docker image for the health check.
+  the pull policy for the Docker image for the health check.

 Example:
 ```yaml